jonfru/jonfru.github.io/torsion.markdown

 ---
 ### Artificial branching

-Suppose now that the underlying graph of $G$ does not contain branching behavior, and therefore must contain a rigid vertex.
-A good example to keep in mind here is the double $F\ast_{w} F$ of a free group along a complicated word $w$ (e.g. a word whose Whitehead graph is a complete multigraph where each edge appears at least twice).
-In this case, the aforementioned splitting of $G$ coincides with its JSJ decomposition, and replacing each vertex with a surface with compatible boundary results in a closed surface and not a branched surface.
+Suppose we are in case 2, so that the underlying graph of $G$ lacks branching behavior, forcing the presence of a rigid vertex.
+A simple example to keep in mind is the double $F\ast_{w} F$ of a free group $F$ along a complicated word $w$ (for example, one whose Whitehead graph is a complete multigraph with each edge appearing at least twice).
+Here, the aforementioned splitting of $G$ coincides with its JSJ decomposition (which consists of two rigid vertices), and replacing vertices by surfaces with compatible boundaries yields an honest closed surface, not a branched one (as in the first case).

-To overcome this issue, we build *artificial branching blocks* - precovers of $G$ that mimic the behaviour of a branched surface, and allow us to get maps from branched surfaces into $G$.
-To do so, we exploit another theorem of Wilton's, which says that rigid vertices form a strong form of one-endedness:
+To navigate this, we construct *artificial branching blocks*: precovers of $G$ that simulate branched surface behavior and allow branched surfaces to map to $G.$ The key tool is a theorem of Wilton’s, which shows that rigid vertices satisfy  a strong form of one-endedness:

 >**Theorem [Wilton '11]**: Let $F$ be a free group and let $w_1,\ldots,w_n \in F$ such that $F$ does not split over $\mathbb{Z}$ relative to $w_1,\ldots,w_n$.
 Then there is a finite-index subgroup $F'\le F$ satisfying the following property:
 >
 >If $v_1,\ldots,v_k$ are the elevations of $w_1,\ldots,w_n$ to $F'$, then $F'$ is freely indecomposable relative to $`\{ v_1,\ldots,v_k\} \setminus \{v_i\}`$ for every $i\le k.$

-Combining this with Wilton's construction of surfaces with prescribed boundary in a free group, we obtain many surfaces that embed in $F$ with overlapping boundaries as the following illustration suggests:
+Combining this with Wilton’s construction of surfaces with prescribed boundary in free groups produces many surfaces embedded in $F$ with overlapping boundaries, as illustrated below:

 <div align="center">
   <img src="branch.png" style="max-width: 100%; width: 900px;" />
 </div>

-It would now be tempting now to replace one copy of $F$ with a surface, and the other copy of $F$ with two of the surfaces in the picture above (say, those with boundary $v_2,v_3,v_4$ and $v_1,v_3,v_4$), creating "artificial branching" around $v_3$ and $v_4$.
-To finish, one would just need to repeat the construction described for branched surfaces, which would result in $v_3+v_4$ being a torsion element in the abelianization of a finite cover of $G=F\ast_{w} F$ (or alternatively, a map from a branched surface $B$ to $G$ which induces an injection on $\mathrm{Tor}(B^{ab})).$
+A tempting next step is to replace one copy of $F$ by a surface (arising from Wilton's theorem), and the other by two of these overlapping surfaces (e.g., those with boundary $v2,v3,v4$​ and $v1,v3,v4$​), creating *artificial branching* around $v_3$​ and $v4.$ Then, the construction for branched surfaces applies, resulting in $v3+v4$​ becoming torsion in the abelianization of a finite cover of $G=F\ast_{w} F,$ (or alternatively, a map from a branched surface $B$ to $G$ which induces an injection on $\mathrm{Tor}(B^{a

-However, a simple replacement is dangerous.
-Wilton's surfaces are obtained by means of linear optimization, and therefore do not admit an explicit description.
-Controlling how two such surfaces interact is difficult, and *a priori* it could be that the aforementioned torsion element $v_3+v_4$ is trivial in the abelianization.
+However, this naive replacement is risky.
+Wilton’s surfaces arise via linear optimization and lack explicit descriptions.
+Controlling their interaction is subtle, and the torsion element $v3+v4$​ could conceivably vanish in the abelianization.

-To avoid this, we turn to use Calegari's construction of surfaces inside free groups (also known as the *rationality theorem for stable commutator length*), which we state below in a non-standard form (that is suited to our purpose):
+To avoid this, we turn to Calegari's construction of surfaces inside free groups (also known as the *rationality theorem for stable commutator length*), stated below in a form suited for our needs:

+>**Theorem [Calegari '09]**: Suppose that $w_1,\ldots,w_n \in F$ satisfy a non-trivial equation
+>
+>$$\sum_{i=1}^n \lambda_i \cdot w_i = 0$$
+>
+>in $F^{ab}.$
->**Theorem [Calegari '09]**: Suppose that $w_1,\ldots,w_n \in F$ satisfy a non-trivial equation $\sum_{i=1}^n \lambda_i \cdot w_i = 0$ in $F^{ab}$.
-Then there is a surface with boundary $\Sigma$ and an embedding $f:\pi_1(\Sigma)\hookrightarrow F$ such that
+>Then there is a surface with boundary $\Sigma$ and an embedding $f:\pi_1(\Sigma)\hookrightarrow F$ such that
 >- the image of every component of $\partial(\Sigma)$ is an elevation of some $w_i$ to $f(\pi_1(\Sigma))\le F,$ and
 >- for every $i$, if $\lambda_i \ne 0$ then $w_i$ admits a lift which is a boundary component of $f(\Sigma).$

-Now, back to our construction.
-If we had that $v_3+v_4=0$ in $F'^{ab}$, Calegari's theorem would provide us with a surface whose boundary is supported on lifts of $v_3$ and $v_4$.
-This observation opens the way for a minimality argument, picking surfaces such that no subcollection of their boundary components support the boundary of another surface.
-This assures that the elements supporting the "artificial branching" do not vanish in the abelianization, and allows us to complete the proof.
+Returning to our setup, if $v3+v4=0$ in $F′^{ab},$ Calegari’s theorem guarantees a surface with boundary supported on lifts of $v3$​ and $v4​.$ This enables a minimality argument, choosing surfaces such that subcollection of their boundary components support the boundary of another surface.
+In particular, if the surface whose boundary is $v_1,v_3,v_4$ in our example satisfies this property, then $v_3+v_4$ cannot vanish in $F'^{ab}.$ This prevents the artificial branching elements from vanishing in abelianization and completes the proof.